 Sony FE 100-400mm f/4.5-5.6 GM OSS

-Perfectly matched to Sony’s high-speed Alpha 9 full-frame mirrorless camera, this stunning new optic combines fantastic image quality with super-fast, near silent autofocus and extremely effective image stabilisation.
+Perfectly matched to Sony’s high-speed Alpha 9 full-frame mirrorless camera, this stunning new telephoto lens combines fantastic image quality with super-fast, near silent autofocus and extremely effective image stabilisation.

 Sigma 100-1400mm f/5-6.3 DG OS HSM|C

 Many users can’t justify the cost of long zooms, and don’t want to cart around the weight, either.
-But Sigma’s latest telezoom addresses this: it’s far more affordable, and noticeably smaller than other 100-400mm zooms.
+But Sigma’s latest telezoom addresses this: it’s a far more affordable telephoto lens, and noticeably smaller than other 100-400mm zooms.